cloudflare/cloudflare-docs/content/data-localization/regional-services/get-started.md

 ### Regional Services in the dash

-To use regional services, you need to first create a DNS record in the dashboard:
+To use Regional Services, you need to first create a DNS record in the dashboard:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/) and select an account and domain.
 2. Go to the **DNS** tab.